Clu-Two/Virtual-Companion/README.md

-Virtual Companion Alpha v0.6
+Virtual Companion Alpha v0.65
 ============================
 A simple virtual pet, essentially a stat management game.
 Uses ImGui for the interface.

-It's a heavy work in progress, and in no way elegant in its current state.
+Heavy work in progress.

-v0.6 changes:
+v0.65 changes:
 -------------
-* merged some files to make things easier
+* fixed food and feeding not working
-* tweaked the layout
+* images of pet now load and change depending on conditions

 ------------
 Dependencies